NYCPlanning/Geosupport-UPG/docs/appendices/appendix21.md

 Geosupport is continually enhanced to provide users with new features.
 When a new system release is implemented, technical bulletins are distributed to users explaining changes and new features.

-To receive further information about Geosupport Desktop Edition, please contact:
+To receive further information about Geosupport Desktop Edition, please email: <a href="mailto:GSS_Feedback@planning.nyc.gov">GSS_Feedback@planning.nyc.gov</a>

-  BYTES of the BIG APPLE<sup>™</sup> Coordinator
-  22 Reade Street, 5E
-  New York, New York
-  10007 212-720-3505

 ## I GOALS AND OBJECTIVES OF THE GEOSUPPORT SYSTEM